Exmouth Community College: Curriculum

 The college has taught computer studies at GCSE and A-level for a number of years.
 As well as offering the core curriculum with a choice between academic and vocational subjects, the college also offers an alternative curriculum, focusing entirely on workplace skills.
 The options available at Key Stage 4 are extensive, and include everything from Computer Science to Health and Care.

 Ofsted

 The school's most recent full Ofsted inspection was in February 2024.
 All of the reports since November 2017 have cited that the school requires improvement in its overall effectiveness as a school; however, personal development, leadership and management, and sixth form provision were all rated 'good' in the latest report (2024).

 Sites

 The college has two sites: on Gipsy Lane and Green Close.
-They are connected by a secured bridge and pathway through Phear Park parkland, approximately 200m.
+They are connected by a secured bridge.
 The Green Close site is primarily for Key Stage 3 (years 7 to 9) while the Gipsy Lane site caters for Key Stage 4 (years 10 to 11) and sixth form (Post-16).
-Both sites have undergone rapid development, with the Turner Building (1997) and Pauline Hitchings Building (2005) opening on the Green Close site and the Judith Telfer Centre (1997) and The Maths Block on the Gipsy Lane site (2016).
+Both sites have undergone development, with the Turner Building (1997) and Pauline Hitchings Building (2005) opening on the Green Close site and the Judith Telfer Centre (1997) and a maths block on the Gipsy Lane site (2016).

-The college is equipped with 900 workstations, many of which are in one of the twelve IT suites.